YESAndy/Weijia-Cai/README.md

 My research interests is the automation of construction processing, computer vision and machine learning.
 I believe the rich multi-modal information generated from all phases of construction will enable researchers to explore a better way to automate workflow in civil engineering.

-Please feel free to contact me: weijiaca@andrew.cmu.edu
+Please feel free to contact me: https://www.linkedin.com/in/weijia-cai-a49998181/

 ### Research